St Georges Road

 By weaving these stories with news archive from 1979 to the present day, The Divide creates a lyrical, psychological and tragi-comic picture of how economic division creates social division.
 The film features high profile commentators including former economic adviser to Margaret Thatcher, Sir Alan Budd, historian Sir Max Hastings, economist Ha-Joon Chang, Noam Chomsky and epidemiologist Sir Michael Marmot.

 The Divide serves as both a call to arms, and a powerful warning.

 The film is inspired by the critically acclaimed, best-selling book “The Spirit Level” by Richard Wilkinson and Kate Pickett.

-The film will be followed by a discussion led by Free University lecturers.
+The film will be followed by a discussion with tutors and students from Free University Brighton.